whimian/pyGeoPressure/docs/howtos/survey.rst

 Create Survey
 -------------
-A new survey can be created with a survey folder：
+A new survey is created with a survey folder：

 ::